Home for Global Students

 living in Madrona

 Madrona, situated east of Downtown Seattle along the shores of Lake Washington, is among the safest parts of Seattle and boasts an inviting and scenic locale.
 The neighborhood’s 34th Street is its commercial hub, brimming with various restaurants and shops.
 Known for its lower crime rates, Madrona is a safe haven for international students.
 It recorded 349 violent crimes throughout the year, making it more secure than most neighborhoods in the country.
-As one of Seattle’s most racially diverse locales, the university within Madrona has flourished, such as Seattle University, University of Washington, and Golden Gate University.
+As one of Seattle’s most racially diverse locales, the university within Madrona has flourished, such as Seattle University, the University of Washington, and Golden Gate University.
 Madrona hosts numerous events annually, such as the Madrona Beach Park, offering a picturesque setting for picnics, running, or lake swimming.

 #4 Queen Anne